 Volunteer

-Once elected, Chapter officers will begin service on June 5, 2023 (with the exception of the treasurer-elect, who will assume office on July 1, 2023).
+Once elected, Chapter officers will begin service on June 13, 2025.

 Current Opportunities